maxijonson/video-merger/README.md

 You may host this server on your local machine or on a cloud server, such as Heroku.
 Whichever one you choose, make sure FFMPEG is installed and is in your PATH.

+## Configuration

+You can configure some parameters and limits in the [config](src/config/config.ts) file or provide the `process.env` variables.

 ## Usage (Local)

 If you're running locally, you can just use ts-node to run the server.